 We’ve earned these small joys after yet another year of pandemic living.
 And though Thanksgiving dinner with family and friends might have returned, the holidays are certainly not what they used to be.
-Supply chain troubles persist as ports remain overloaded and to make matters worse, The Washington Post is reporting that a Champagne deficit is looming just in time for New Year’s Eve.
-Additionally, the ongoing labor shortage has reached the North Pole, impacting Mall Santas across the country.
+Supply chain troubles persist as ports remain overloaded which means there may be another champagne shortage, just in time for New Year’s Eve.
+Additionally, the ongoing labor shortage has reached the North Pole, impacting Mall Santa's across the country.
 With uncertainty remaining, it seems we’ll need to find joy another way this year.

 As cooler temperatures move in, our glasses shift from electric Rieslings to Reds that are lively within their coziness.
 And the holiday season encourages us to share the beautifully balanced bubbly that the Finger Lakes does so well.